apocalyptech/bl3-cli-saveedit/README.md

 #### Ammo/Backpack Unlocks

-The `ammo` and `backpack` unlocks will give you the maximum number of SDUs for all Ammo types and your backpack space, respectively.
+The `ammo` and `backpack` unlocks will give you the maximum number of SDUs for all ammo types, and your backpack space, respectively.
-The Ammo SDU unlock will also alter your ammo count to be full.
+The `ammo` SDU unlock will also fill your ammo reserves.

     bl3-save-edit old.sav new.sav --unlock ammo
     bl3-save-edit old.sav new.sav --unlock backpack